dhowe/spectre/web-client/README.md

 yarn start
 ```

-Or create a static build:
+Or to create a build:
 ```
 yarn build
 ```

-or watch the CSS:
+or to watch the CSS:
 ```
 yarn watch-css
 ```